>

 • Associate Professor Dell Horey, Epidemiologist, La Trobe University, NHMRC Stillbirth CRE

-• Associate Professor Emily Callander, Health Economist, School of Public Health and Preventative Medicine, Monash University, NHMRC Stillbirth CRE
+• Associate Professor Emily Callander, Health Economist, Health Services Management, University of Technology, NHMRC Stillbirth CRE

 • Professor Claire Jackson, Director Primary Care Research, Primary Care Clinical Unit Faculty of Medicine, UQ